balazsbanto/ticket-buyer-bot/readme.md

 4. Install the app on your device/emulator.
 5. Optionally, customize supported strings in different languages in the source code.

+## 📥 How to Install Directly
+You can skip building from source by downloading the latest APK from the [Releases page](https://github.com/balazsbanto/ticket-buyer-bot/releases).
+Once downloaded, install it on your Android device and manually grant the required permissions in system settings.

 ## 🔐 Permissions

 This app requires the following permissions to function: